 Preparing for transplant

 If your child’s kidneys have failed or are getting close to failure, talk to their nephrologist (kidney doctor) about the possibility of kidney transplant.

 - You will need to locate a children’s transplant center where the surgery will happen.
-Most children hospitals in the United States have a transplant center.
+Many children hospitals in the United States have a transplant center, but it depends on your geographic location.
 Click here for help finding a transplant hospital.
 Similar to adults, it may be valuable to get your child listed at multiple transplant centers.